-(i) is a provider organization with no clinical information that could reasonably be made available for response as defined in Section 3.2.1.1 below;

-- (ii) is an EMS provider with alternative provision of data, as defined in Section 3.2.1.2 below - (iii) initiates request On Behalf Of a Query Responder, as defined in 3.2.1.3; or - (iv) is otherwise prohibited from serving in the Query Responder role by Applicable Law.
+- (i) is a provider organization with no clinical information that could reasonably be made available for response as defined in Section 3.2.1.1 below; - (ii) is an EMS provider with alternative provision of data, as defined in Section 3.2.1.2 below; - (iii) initiates request On Behalf Of a Query Responder, as defined in 3.2.1.3 below; - (iv) is an Initiator Only Delegate, as defined in 3.2.1.4 below; or - (v) is otherwise prohibited from serving in the Query Responder role by Applicable Law.

-An Implementer or CC, other than those defined below in the subsections of this Section 3.2.1, who wishes to be a Query Initiator for Treatment purposes in any Use Case MUST also play the role of Query Responder for the Treatment purpose and SHOULD play the role of Query Responder for Patient Request (as per section 3.6) and Care Coordination (as per section 3.2.2) purposes in that Use Case.
+An Implementer or CC, other than those defined below in the subsections of this Section 3.2.1, who wishes to be a Query Initiator for Treatment purposes in any Use Case MUST also play the role of Query Responder for the Treatment purpose and SHOULD play the role of Query Responder for Patient Request (as per section 3.6) and Care Coordination purposes in that Use Case.